osuosl/timesync/source/draft_api.rst

 ----------------

 A DELETE request sent to any object's endpoint (e.g. */projects/<slug>*) will result in the deletion of the object from the records.
-It is up to the implementation to decide whether to use hard or soft deletes.
-What is important is that the object will not be included in requests to retrieve lists of objects, and attempts to access the object will fail.
-Future attempts to POST an object with that UUID/slug should succeed, and completely overwrite the deleted object, if it still exists in the database.
-To an end user, it should appear as though the object truly does not exist.

-If the object exists and the ``?archived=true`` parameter is not passed, the API will return a 200 OK status with an empty response body.
+If the object exists and the ``?revisions=true`` parameter is not passed, the API will return a 200 OK status with an empty response body.

-If the object does not exist and the ``?archived=true`` parameter is not passed, the API will return an Object Not Found error (see error docs).
+If the object does not exist or has ``deleted_at`` set to a non-null datetime and the ``?revisions=true`` parameter is not passed, the API will return an Object Not Found error (see error docs) .

+If an object is deleted and the ``?revisions=true`` parameter is passed it will appear in the response in addition to any other objects matching the desired query (e.g,. time entries matching a date range).

 In case of any other error, the API will return a Server Error (see error docs).